rainydayjules/VisitingTales/Documentation/Paolo.md

 </details>

 > [!NOTE]
-> After seeing Paolo's ten hearts event, Paolo and Riri would start visiting on Saturday.
+> After seeing Paolo's ten hearts event, Paolo and Riri would start visiting on Saturday when it's not raining.

 <details>
   <summary>Saturday</summary>